 Since joining Griffith in 2013 Dr Herrero has either been a lead or co-investigator on ARC and NHMRC grants valued at over $2 million.

 Associate Professor Guillermo Diaz-Pulido

-Associate Professor Diaz-Pulido’s is an ARC Future Fellow at the Australian Rivers Institute.
-His research is devoted to understanding the biology and ecology of algae and coral reefs, and how human activities affect these organisms and ecosystems.
-His research has generated new knowledge that is important for the sustainable use and management of coral reefs, particularly in the Great Barrier Reef World Heritage Area.
+Associate Professor Diaz-Pulido’s research is devoted to understanding the biology and ecology of algae and coral reefs, and how human activities affect these organisms and ecosystems.
+His research at the Australian Rivers Institute has generated new knowledge that is important for the sustainable use and management of coral reefs, particularly in the Great Barrier Reef World Heritage Area.

 Associate Professor Diaz-Pulido has an outstanding track record of attracting competitive research grants with a total value of $2.5 million in research funding from the ARC and the Great Barrier Reef Foundation.

 |2016||Professor Paul Tacon||Director, Place, Evolution and Rock Art Heritage Unit|

 |2015||Professor Ron Quinn AM||Foundation Director, Griffith Institute for Drug Discovery|